Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Introduction

-The design of robust safety-critical control systems must balance safety and performance.
-Maintaining safety is crucial, but avoiding unnecessary conservativeness that negatively impacts performance is also essential.
-Several safe, robust adaptive control design methods using CBFs have been proposed \cite{lopez2023unmatched, taylor2020adaptive,lopez2020robust,black2021fixed, cohen2022robust} to increase robust controller performance by using online estimation under the assumption that system uncertainties are parametric.
-Later, machine learning methods have been combined with adaptive CBFs \cite{cohen2023adaptive}.
+Robust safety-critical control systems must balance safety and performance.
+Maintaining safety is crucial, but avoiding unnecessary conservativeness that negatively impacts performance is also essential \cite{bikas2021prescribed, bechlioulis2008robust}.
+Several safe, robust adaptive control design methods using CBFs \cite{lopez2023unmatched, black2021fixed} have been proposed to increase robust controller performance by using online estimation under the assumption of parametric system uncertainties.
+Recently, machine learning methods have been combined with adaptive CBFs \cite{cohen2023adaptive}.

-Recent works have connected disturbance observers, a robust control method \cite{chen2015}, \cite{kurkccu2022existence}, with CBFs.
-Active estimation of an external disturbance can guarantee robust safety \cite{zhao2020adaptive, dacs2022robust, alan2022disturbance, wang2022disturbance, cheng2022safe}.
-These prior studies that joined CBFs with disturbance observers have been limited to state-dependent external disturbances.
-However, in many applications, uncertainties may depend on both system states and control inputs.
-Nor have these studies used active disturbance/uncertainty compensators to purposefully design observers that improve control performance while guaranteeing safety.
+Recent works have connected disturbance observers from robust control with CBFs to ensure robust safety with the active estimation of an external disturbance \cite{zhao2020adaptive, dacs2022robust, alan2022disturbance, wang2022disturbance, rise}.
+These prior studies have been limited to state-dependent external disturbances.
+However, uncertainties may depend on both system states and controls.
+Nor did these studies use active disturbance/uncertainty compensators to design observers that improve control performance while guaranteeing safety.

 It may be difficult to define a CBF when its time derivative does not depend on the control input.
-High-order CBFs (HOCBFs) \cite{nguyen2016exponential, xiao2019control, tan2021high,xiao2021high}, wherein successive CBF time derivatives are taken until the control input appears, address this limitation.
-However, a CBF condition may have different relative degrees with respect to the input and with respect to the unmatched model uncertainties.
+High-order CBFs (HOCBFs) \cite{xiao2019control, tan2021high} address this limitation.
+However, a CBF may have different relative degrees with respect to the input and unmatched uncertainties.
 If the input relative degree (IRD) is greater than the disturbance relative degree (DRD), the time derivatives of the uncertainties, which are naturally unknown, appear in the low-order CBF derivatives that are used in HOCBF methods with dynamical extensions \cite{takano2020robust}.
-A disturbance observer has been adapted to this challenge for a specific class of nonlinear systems in \cite{wang2022disturbance}.
-But more general control-affine nonlinear systems were not considered.
+The extension of HOCBFs to address robustness against unmatched uncertainties has not yet been considered.